ice9innovations/animal-farm/face/README.md

 ## Overview

 The Face service provides state-of-the-art face detection using Google's MediaPipe framework.
-The service analyzes images to detect human faces and facial keypoints with fairness optimizations across demographics.
+The service analyzes images to detect human faces and extract facial keypoints with fairness optimizations across demographics.

 ## Features